futureseas/EconAnalysis/README.md

 + Work to do...
   + What is the best way to incorporate ACL?
 Nonlinear function with a cap?
 Directly in the linear model?
 Censored data?
-  + Try different specifications for Market Squid estimations.
+  + Number of vessel after 2015 for squid: how change after the time
-	+ Number of vessel: how change after the time
+  + Include Anchovy in the models.
   + Check if other events can simulate a closure of squid
 	+ Check logbooks
   	+ Check coastwide CPS survey